livefromblessings-pc/CompBioLandH/Labs/Lab08/LGMod_Function.md

 The provided script is for turning the logistic growth model equation into an R function.

 ### Logistic Growth Model, what the heck is that?
 A logistic growth model (LGMod) allows ecologist to determine the abundance of a population over a certain amount of time.
 This is determined with specified parameters.
-The parameters are
+The parameters are:

 * `n`: population size
 * `r`:  growth rate